Noise Levels in Hollywood Riviera, Redondo Beach, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,977 Hollywood Riviera residents, or 32.2%, live above that level.
 By land area, 35.3% of Hollywood Riviera is above 55 dBA.

 Average noise levels for Hollywood Riviera residents, grouped by direction from the center of Hollywood Riviera.
-Western Hollywood Riviera carries the highest population-weighted average; Southern Hollywood Riviera carries the lowest.
-Just 21% of residents in Southern Hollywood Riviera live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Western Hollywood Riviera.
+The highest population-weighted average is in western Hollywood Riviera; the lowest is in central Hollywood Riviera, where just 23% of residents live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in the loudest section.

 Quiet office to normal conversation